Stuycs-K/project03-final-10-woor-diamondj-shii/DEVLOG.md

 ### 2024-01-10 (30 minutes)
 `control.c` now creates and removes a string in shared memory, which is accessable by clients; the randomly generated answer is now stored in that shared memory upon called `make control ARGS="setup"`

+### 2024-01-10 (class period)
+pair programmed to begin working on server/subserver and client implementation

+### 2024-01-13 (20 minutes)
+fixed some server-related errors

 ## Ian Shi

 ### 2025-1-09 (at home)